-Ironically if we do accept our disease and the restraints it places on us, we will eventually feel that sense of control we are seeking.
+Ironically if we do accept our disease and the restraints it places on us, we will eventually feel the sense of control we are seeking.

 We end up in a vicious cycle of more pain, tiredness and other worsening symptoms.
 All of which remove more and more control over our daily lives.

 Our Bodies Key Messages

 Our bodies give us key messages every day.
 Pain and fatigue are perhaps the two key indicators we need to watch out for.
 When they present and begin to increase, it’s time to listen, stop, review and adjust.

 Let’s look at each of those categories a little closer.

 My pain is constant but it does have varying levels.
 I have base pain, intermediate pain and severe pain.

 At my base level, I can function around the home doing a little cleaning, making cups of tea, doing admin work, writing and managing my forum.
 I can also go out for an hour for a coffee with my husband once during the week and I can more easily get to medical appointments etc. At this level I must have morning and afternoon rest periods, lying flat on the bed, and I can’t be on my legs for longer than 30 mins at a time.

 At my intermediate level, I need to reduce my cleaning tasks, avoid sitting at my computer to do admin tasks and increase my bedrest sessions from 30 mins to 60 mins.
 I can still manage my forum and write while resting.
 I can only be on my legs for 10 mins at a time.

 At my severe pain level, I need to rest for the majority of the day.
 I can look after my basic hygiene, I might be able to write a little while resting, but interacting with others and managing my forum is more difficult.